 - I decided to get up 5 am to add that two extra hours to my day.
 Though this is not a new habit for me, there was some gap, but now I am back on track.
 And there is no Sunday off to rising at 5 am!

-- I don't check emails during these 2 early hours but spend more time on reading, walking and doing our companies product reviews.
+- I don't check emails during these two early hours but spend more time on reading, walking and doing our companies product reviews.
 And yes write something on Saturday Mornings.

 - I avoid checking any social networks during working hours.
-My office work hours are 9 am to 6 pm, but as the founder of business I work 24/7 in a different formats.
-The only exception is when I am traveling or some times during events or lunch breaks I check Twitter!
+My office work hours are 8 am to 5 pm, but as the founder of the business, I work 24/7 in a different formats.
+The only exception is when I am travelling or sometimes during events or lunch breaks I check Twitter!

 - 10 years ago I decided keep my head shaved, and that saved me a lot of my time on making my hairs.
 Early this month I decided to simplify my wardrobe, now I have few pairs of jeans and same colour T-Shirts to wear at work!
 Sure I will still wear formals when they are required.
 I am excited to see how much time it will save for me!

-- Usually I like to sit at my open office desk, but when I need to focus on certain task then I try to shut myself in one of our conference room.
+- Usually, I like to sit at my open office desk, but when I need to focus on the certain task, then I try to shut myself in one of our conference room.
 And avoid checking emails, take calls.
 Let others know that I am busy when I’m working on a task.

-- Oh yes, I walk morning and evening at least 4 to 5 km and sometimes more on weekends, this gives me ample time to reflect and re-focus on my thoughts.
+- Oh yes, I walk or run morning and evening at least 4 to 5 km and sometimes more on weekends, this gives me ample time to reflect and re-focus on my thoughts.

 - I reduced the number of conferences and events I will attend per month.
 It's better to spend more time with your client than going to conferences and listening to lectures on how to exit from the business!

 - Reduced 60% of micro-managing tasks, I want to increase this percentage to 90%.
 I will still be involved in Product UI design and Product releases.